SamueleGiraudo/Calimba/README.md

 ## Theoretical aspects

 ### Functional programming style
-All (when well-formed) is an expression: notes, assemblies of notes, context specifications (layouts, time layouts, synthesizers, _etc._).
+All (when well-formed) are expressions: notes, assemblies of notes, context specifications (layouts, time layouts, synthesizers, _etc._).
 For this reason, it is possible to build complex expressions by nesting some smaller ones, without any particular restriction.
-CONTINUE
+"Let" expressions can be used to write concise code, where names have restricted scopes.

+### Tree patterns and composition
+Any expression reduces to a [tree pattern](Help.md#tree-patterns), the fundamental data structure of Calimba programs.
+Given two tree patterns, it is possible to compose these in order to build a bigger tree pattern.
+This operation is fundamental in the Calimba language.

 ### Bibliography